 • Physical strength after surgery

 Whilst none of these should affect you being able to travel abroad, they could have an impact on the type of holiday you opt for.
 For instance, adventure or walking holidays may not be suitable.

 If you plan to travel, you should also be aware of occasions when this is ill-advised.
 Speak to your doctor to confirm when they feel you are fit to travel.
 Inform them how you intend to travel and where you plan to go including any stop overs.
 Furthermore, discuss any precautions that you may need to take with them and any facilities they recommend you visit overseas if the need arises.

 Heart conditions vary from patient to patient and for the most part, as long as the problem is under control and you feel well enough, traveling shouldn’t be restricted.
 However, if it’s not an ongoing problem and you’re recovering from recent surgery or a heart attack, it’s best to avoid travel until you’re fully recovered.

-• Where you’re flying to
+• Where you’re travelling to

 • The type of travel insurance you need

 • Whether you need to travel by plane

 • Your pacemakers or ICDs – make sure your clinic checks are up to date and that you have the paperwork related to it with you